NicKAnderson038/S3HostingDoc/README.md

         ```
     - *** SSL Certificate: Custom SSL Certificate (example.com) radio
     and click the `Request of Import a Certificate with ACM` button.
-    - Default Root Object: enter `index.html`
+    - Default Root Object: enter `index.html` *** If deploying from lambda, disable leave empty.

 *** Click on the `Request of Import a Certificate with ACM` button will open new screen.
 Follow the promps.